 Taxi service from Ramon Airport to Eilat is another option for getting from airport to city.
 A taxi for this journey will have a base cost of around 100 NIS ($28 aprox) and will rise depending on the number of passengers and bags, and time of the day/night/weekend.

-Private transfer services from Ramon Airport to Eilat will also be available for VIP individuals, groups, or families who prefer to pre-book a transfer.
+Private transfer services from Ramon Airport to Eilat are also available for individuals, groups, or families who prefer to pre-book a transfer.

 Ramon Airport will be served by a number of car rental companies (details to be confirmed), however it should be noted that there is little reason to rent a car if traveling to Eilat, and no reason to rent a car if you are continuing across the border to Egypt or Jordan.

 Ramon Airport is a fully functional airport with modern facilities.
 The airport will have car rental counters, sim cards and foreign exchange, duty free stores, and eating options.
 The duty free will be offered as ‘duty free’ for international passengers, whilst domestic passengers traveling to Tel Aviv or Haifa, will be required to pay duty/VAT.
 A large parking lot will offer paid parking for airport passengers.